brentonk/psci220/syllabus.md

 threats to its adversaries?
 What types of states are most likely to form alliances, or honor their alliance commitments?
 When can third-party mediators effectively keep international disputes from escalating into war?
-Is "diplomatic" contact between states and terrorists groups even possible, let alone advisable for the states in question?
+Is "diplomatic" contact between states and terrorist groups even possible, let alone advisable for the states in question?

 ![Photo from [Wikimedia Commons](http://commons.wikimedia.org/wiki/File:Don%27t_Panic_Badge.jpg).](dont_panic_2.jpg)